Shun1124/BScACS-Major-Project/README.md

-# COMP 8800 Major Project - Windows Registry Monitor Prototype
+# COMP 8800 Major Project - Windows Registry Monitor

 This project monitors Windows registry keys for changes, detects critical and non-critical changes, and sends alerts via email and SMS using AWS services (SES and SNS).
 It also provides a rollback feature for critical registry changes.
-The project consists of a C++ backend for monitoring registry changes and an Electron-based frontend for displaying log information and managing user settings.
+The project consists of a C++ backend for monitoring registry changes and a Qt Quick-bases frontend for displaying log information and managing user settings.

 ## Table of Contents
 [Features](#features)\